 You notice it when you leave the house and come back after a couple of days.
 Your house smells.
 No, we don’t mean like something is rotting in the basement, although that could be one cause.
 It has that sort of lingering, not-exactly-smelling-great odor.
 There are ways to take care of that.
-You can do a massive deodorize by changing the mattresses and washing all the couch and chair cushions; but there are easier ways to make the house smell good every day.
+You can do a massive deodorize by changing the mattresses and washing all the couch and chair cushions; but there are easier ways to make the house smell great every day.

 Hidden odor offenders